Francisco de Paula Santander University

 The Francisco de Paula Santander University (Spanish: Universidad Francisco de Paula Santander) is a public, coeducational, research university based primarily in the city of Cúcuta, Colombia, with regional campuses in Ocaña, Colombia, Chinacota and Tibú.

 It is the largest university in the state with more than 25,000 students.
 It offers 50 academic programmes, including 37 undergraduate degrees and 13 graduate degrees.

 History

-The university was founded on July 5, 1962, later being accredited by decree #37 (1964) and decree #323 (1970).
+The university was founded on July 5, 1962, and was later accredited by decree #37 (1964) and decree #323 (1970).

 The Francisco de Paula Santander University is an autonomous university with administrative and financial autonomy, working under the Ministry of National Education.

 Location

-Its main campus is located in Cúcuta, having a branch in the city of Ocaña and in the municipality of Chinacota.
-It also possesses several regional open education centers in municipalities of the departments of Norte de Santander, Cundinamarca, Santander, Cesar, Sucre, Bolívar, Magdalena, Arauca, and San Andrés y Providencia.
+Its main campus is located in Cúcuta.
+It also has branches in the city of Ocaña and the municipality of Chinacota.
+Additionally, it possesses several regional open education centers in municipalities of the departments of Norte de Santander, Cundinamarca, Santander, Cesar, Sucre, Bolívar, Magdalena, Arauca, and San Andrés y Providencia.